Is Your Toxic Boss Actively Toxic or Passively Complicit?

 Conversely, passively complicit bosses are often coachable.
 As the figure below illustrates, we can think about coachability as a function of self-awareness and willingness.
 If both dimensions are high (upper-right quadrant), the passively complicit boss will develop rapidly and overcome the liabilities of his or her enabling behavior.
 If the individual has high willingness but low self-awareness, that willingness will eventually lead to more self-awareness and the individual will most likely make steady progress.
 On the other hand, if the boss is self-aware but lacks willingness, the lack of willingness will become a limiting factor and significantly slow the individual’s progress.
 Finally, if the passively complicit boss is low on both accounts, he or she is “crawling” or simply stuck.
 They have insufficient levels of both self-awareness and willingness to see the liability of their behavior and want to improve it.

 To summarize, there’s almost never a workaround for an actively toxic boss.
 In almost every case, they must be removed from their positions because of their unwillingness to acknowledge and take responsibility for their behavior.
 Passively complicit bosses, on the other hand, are frequently coachable if given honest feedback and the opportunity to improve.
 Teams and organizations don’t outperform their bosses, they reflect them.
-That’s why sources of toxicity must be identified and either removed or coached.
+That’s why sources of toxicity must be identified and either removed or coached through psychological safety.